OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Trendlines.md

 ---
-title: Trendlines Object (PowerPoint)
+title: Trendlines object (PowerPoint)
 keywords: vbapp10.chm721000
 f1_keywords:
 - vbapp10.chm721000
-ms.prod: powerpoint
 api_name:
 - PowerPoint.Trendlines
 ms.assetid: 8ac46695-aae0-3611-ebf7-c7339ea733ab
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Trendlines Object (PowerPoint)
+# Trendlines object (PowerPoint)

 Represents a collection of all the **[Trendline](PowerPoint.Trendline.md)** objects for the specified series.

 ## Remarks

 Each **Trendline** object represents a trendline in a chart.
 A trendline shows the trend, or direction, of data in a series.

 ## Example